-Highly Sensitive People are More at Risk of Social Anxiety
+Highly Sensitive People Are More at Risk for Social Anxiety

 Highly Sensitive People: Keeping to the edges

 Highly Sensitive People and Social Anxiety

 As children, highly sensitive people (HSPs) were once labeled as "shy," or special," by their parents and those who came into contact with them, including their teachers, doctors, and classmates at school.
 In fact, I have no doubt that in many households around the globe, these labels are still slapped on highly sensitive children due to the lack of knowledge about the HSP trait.
 In her book The Highly Sensitive Person, Elaine Aron had this to say on the matter:

 "HSPs only appear inhibited because they are so aware of all the possibilities in a situation.
 They pause before acting, reflecting on their past experiences.
 If these were mostly bad experiences, then yes, they will be truly shy.
 But in a culture that prefers confident, "bold" extraverts, it is harmful as well as mistaken to stigmatize all HSPs as shy when many are not."